 2. Green Leafy Vegetables

-Salads sound boring, but they’re your best friends, especially when you’re trying to do right by your body.
+Salads sound boring, but they’re your best friends, especially when trying to do right by your body.
 You don’t have to keep eating lettuce and call it a salad.
 You can eat other green leafy vegetables such as spinach and basil.
 There are tons of recipes online that can help you prepare delicious salads right from scratch.
-Like blueberries and bananas, nature-packed green leafy vegetables with many nutrients that act like medicine and fiber to clean your gut and blood vessels.
+Like blueberries and bananas, nature-packed green leafy vegetables with many nutrients act like medicine and fiber to clean your gut and blood vessels.

 3. Whey Protein